8 Most Common Outdoor Fears and How to Overcome Them

 Fear of Getting Lost

-As outdoor lovers here at Bearfoot Theory, we certainly understand this fear.
-Even for an experienced hiker, it’s not hard to get lost while you’re hiking or exploring someplace new.
+On those trips, I realized without the proper tools and right preparation, it’s easy to get lost.
 Perhaps you misread a sign or weren’t paying close enough attention while wrapped up in a good conversation.
 Maybe it was even the weather that made an area appear slightly different than it has in the past.

 • Pack navigational gear like a compass and a map and download a digital map on your phone that will work for offline use